grafana/grafana/docs/sources/datasources/prometheus.md

 Once you are satisfied with your query, click "Use query" to run the query.
 The button "Use as rate query" adds a `rate(...)[$__interval]` around your query to help write queries for counter metrics.
 The "Validate selector" button will check with Prometheus how many time series are available for that selector.

+#### Limitations

-Limitations: The metrics browser has a hard limit of 10,000 labels (keys) and 50,000 label values (including metric names).
-If Prometheus returns more results the browser will continue functioning, but the result sets will be cut off above those limits.
+The metrics browser has a hard limit of 10,000 labels (keys) and 50,000 label values (including metric names).
+If your Prometheus instance returns more results, the browser will continue functioning.
+However, the result sets will be cut off above those maximum limits.

 {{< figure src="/static/img/docs/v8/prometheus_metrics_browser.png" class="docs-image--no-shadow" max-width="800px" caption="Screenshot of the metrics browser for Prometheus" >}}